Funding opportunity

 MRC CoRE research environment

 MRC CoREs provide an opportunity for a different approach to research, creating collaborative and stimulating multidisciplinary or interdisciplinary research environments.
-MRC CoREs are expected to adopt and maintain the highest standards in the way research is conducted and openly communicated; to support creative leadership approaches and a team science ethos, develop and nurture career paths and a training environment which supports a positive research culture.
+MRC CoREs are expected to adopt and maintain the highest standards in the way research is conducted and openly communicated; support creative leadership approaches and a team science ethos, develop and nurture career paths and a training environment which supports a positive research culture.

 Support from research organisations